-Category of Service Recipient: Client Hospital One Attendance Day - Non-Face-to-Face One Visit - Non-Face-to-Face (Optional) One New Referral 40 minutes Service Recipient (Assessment) workload
+Category of Service Recipient: Client Hospital

+One Attendance Day - Virtual - video

+One Visit - Virtual - video (Optional)

+One New Referral

+40 minutes Service Recipient (Assessment) workload

 Example 12(b):

 The social worker meets later that week with both the referee and the special needs adult in the family home and completes a thorough assessment.
 This takes three hours to complete.
 It took 30 minutes to drive both to and from the home.